buelowp/sunset/README.md

 SunPosition is C++, no C implementation is provided.

 # Releases
+* 1.0.11 Fixes related to making SAMD targets compile.
+SAMD doesn't like std::chrono it seems.
 * 1.0.10 Fixed a bug in a header file, it should build for all platforms now.
 * 1.0.9: Revert some imported changes which broke the system
 * 1.0.8: Fix installation path issue and update README to include installation instructions